-Rentokil Initial plc

-Section A7.4.1.1

-Acute toxicity to fish (2 of 2)

-Annex Point IIA7.1
+Rentokil Initial plc Carbon Dioxide April 2006 Section A7.4.1.1 Acute toxicity to fish (2 of 2) Annex Point IIA7.1 5.2 Results and It is shown that concentrations of carbon dioxide that sometimes occur in

 5.2 Results and discussion It is shown that concentrations of carbon dioxide that sometimes occur in polluted streams can more than double the minimum concentration of dissolved oxygen necessary for the survival of half a population of rainbow trout fingerlings for 24 hours.
 Increase in temperature between 12.5°C and 19.5°C shortens period of survival in solutions containing up to 67 ppm carbon dioxide.

 5.2.1 LC_0 Not reported.

 5.2.2 LC{50} Not reported.

-5.2.3 LC 100 Not reported.
+5.2.3 LC{100} Not reported.

 5.3 Conclusion Not reported.

 5.3.1 Other conclusions Not reported

 5.3.2 Reliability 3

 5.3.2 Deficiencies Yes This study was not carried out to Guideline C.1 in Annex V of Directive 67/548/EEC, to OECD Guideline 203, or to US-EPA guideline OPPTS 850.1075.
 Rather than looking at acute toxicity per se , this report investigates the survival of the fish species at various concentrations of carbon dioxide.

-It should be noted that the use of carbon dioxide by Rentokil Initial would not increase the normal atmospheric concentrations of carbon dioxide in the locality

-Rentokil Initial plc Carbon Dioxide March 2004 Section A7.4.1.1 Annex Point IIA7.1 Acute toxicity to fish (2 of 2)
+Rentokil Initial plc Carbon Dioxide April 2006 Section A7.4.1.1 Annex Point IIA7.1 Acute toxicity to fish (2 of 2)